prabhat33/javascript-logger/README.md

 # Javascript Logger

-Javascript Logger library that works with both ES5 and ES6
+Javascript Logger Nodejs package that works with both ES5 and ES6

 ### Prerequisites